LiveChat2021/LiveChat/README.md

 &ensp;&ensp;`Answering RQ1: The peak hours for live chat are from UTC 9 to 10, 13 to 14, and 18 to 21, while UTC 1 to 6 is the low-active hours.
 Developers are more likely to chat in workdays then weekends, especially in Wednesday and Thursday.
 Moreover, live chat gets 50% faster replies than the fast answers in Stack Overflow.`
 <table><tr><td bgcolor=PowderBlue style="font-weight:bold;">
-&ensp;&ensp;`Answering RQ1: The peak hours for live chat are from UTC 9 to 10, 13 to 14, and 18 to 21, while UTC 1 to 6 is the low-active hours.
+&ensp;&ensp;Answering RQ1: The peak hours for live chat are from UTC 9 to 10, 13 to 14, and 18 to 21, while UTC 1 to 6 is the low-active hours.
 Developers are more likely to chat in workdays then weekends, especially in Wednesday and Thursday.
-Moreover, live chat gets 50% faster replies than the fast answers in Stack Overflow.`
+Moreover, live chat gets 50% faster replies than the fast answers in Stack Overflow.
 </td></tr></table>
+&ensp;&ensp;**Answering RQ1: The peak hours for live chat are from UTC 9 to 10, 13 to 14, and 18 to 21, while UTC 1 to 6 is the low-active hours.
+Developers are more likely to chat in workdays then weekends, especially in Wednesday and Thursday.
+Moreover, live chat gets 50% faster replies than the fast answers in Stack Overflow.**

 ### 3.3 RQ2: Community Structure
 ![image](https://github.com/LiveChat2021/LiveChat/blob/main/images/table-network.png)<br>